ast-grep/ast-grep.github.io/website/guide/rule-config/relational-rule.md

 Relational rule has several options to let you find nodes more precisely.

 ### `stopBy`
-By default, relational rule will only matches nodes only one level further.
-For example, ast-grep will only matches the direct children of the target node for the `has` rule.
+By default, relational rule will only match nodes one level further.
+For example, ast-grep will only match the direct children of the target node for the `has` rule.

 You can change the behavior by using the `stopBy` field.
-It accepts three kind of values: string `'end'`, string `'neighbor'`(the default option) and a rule object.
+It accepts three kinds of values: string `'end'`, string `'neighbor'` (the default option), and a rule object.

-`stopBy: end` will make ast-grep to search surrounding nodes until it reaches end.
+`stopBy: end` will make ast-grep search surrounding nodes until it reaches the end.
 For example, it stops when the rule hits root node, leaf node or the first/last sibling node.

 ```yaml
 has: